apache/hudi/docs/writing_data.md

 ## DeltaStreamer

-The `HoodieDeltaStreamer` utility (part of hoodie-utilities-bundle) provides the way to ingest from different sources such as DFS or Kafka, with the following capabilities.
+The `HoodieDeltaStreamer` utility (part of hudi-utilities-bundle) provides the way to ingest from different sources such as DFS or Kafka, with the following capabilities.

  - Exactly once ingestion of new events from Kafka, [incremental imports](https://sqoop.apache.org/docs/1.4.2/SqoopUserGuide.html#_incremental_imports) from Sqoop or output of `HiveIncrementalPuller` or files under a DFS folder
  - Support json, avro or a custom record types for the incoming data